 What is the difference between a jigsaw and a reciprocating saw?

-Using a jigsaw for flush cuts does not yield better results, just the same way you might not go for reciprocating saws for precision cutting.
+Using a jigsaw for flush cuts does not yield better results, just like you might not go for reciprocating saws for precision cutting.
 Top reciprocating saws allow you to angle the saw to suit the cuts because of the handheld design.
 They don’t require angling the material to suit the position of a saw like a jigsaw.
 That increases the versatility and convenience of using a reciprocating saw compared to a jigsaw.

 How do you cut angles with a reciprocating saw?